Skip to content

 What’s the best communication style?

-There’s no correct answer here, as every communication style has its pros and cons.
+There’s no correct answer here, as every communication style has pros and cons.
 However, the assertive communicator is the best all-rounder as they’re very confident communicators who don’t try to monopolize conversations.

 They’re usually very respectful, and their contributions to a conversation result in a more productive environment.
 They’re polite and voice their opinion without stepping on anyone’s toes.